-As an FYI, simply lifting the subcarrier pin from the VDP will show a noticeable RGB video improvement in most revision Genesis 1’s.
-It’s not as good as a fully bypass, but is certainly a much easier start to getting better video quality.
+As an FYI, simply lifting the subcarrier pin from the VDP will show a noticeable RGB video improvement in most revision Genesis 1’s, while sacrificing composite video.
+It’s not as good as a full bypass, but is certainly a much easier start to getting better video quality.

 Why perform an RGB-bypass (or Triple Bypass)?

 Jailbar fix: As shown in the picture above, performing this bypass will remove analog video jailbars from the Genesis’ output image.
 All analog video console will always have some noise on the signal and the Genesis / Mega Drive are some of the worst of the bunch.
 Still, as far as jailbars go, a bypass will fix most.